sathwika-13-reddy/digital_electronics_internship/README.md

 # IMPLEMENTATION OF 4X1 MULTIPLEXER

-# Definition
+# Definition:

 A **4x1 Multiplexer (MUX)** is a combinational logic circuit that selects one of **four input data lines (I₀, I₁, I₂, I₃)** and transmits the selected input to a single output line (**Y**) based on the values of **two selection inputs (S₁ and S₀)**.

 It functions like a digitally controlled switch, allowing one input line to be passed through based on the control signal

-# Summary of IC Usage
+# Summary of IC Usage:

 - IC 7411: For 3-input AND gates (one per minterm)